Counterfactual conditional: Terminology

 Such conditionals are also widely referred to as subjunctive conditionals, though this term is likewise acknowledged as a misnomer even by those who use it.
 Many languages do not have a morphological subjunctive (e.g. Danish and Dutch) and many that do have it do not use it for this sort of conditional (e.g. French, Swahili, all Indo-Aryan languages that have a subjunctive).
 Moreover, languages that do use the subjunctive for such conditionals only do so if they have a specific past subjunctive form.
 Thus, subjunctive marking is neither necessary nor sufficient for membership in this class of conditionals.

 The terms counterfactual and subjunctive have sometimes been repurposed for more specific uses.
 For instance, the term "counterfactual" is sometimes applied to conditionals that express a contrary-to-fact meaning, regardless of their grammatical structure.
 Along similar lines, the term "subjunctive" is sometimes used to refer to conditionals that bear fake past or irrealis marking, regardless of the meaning they convey.

 Recently the term X-Marked has been proposed as a replacement, evoking the extra marking that these conditionals bear.
 Those adopting this terminology refer to indicative conditionals as O-Marked conditionals, reflecting their ordinary marking.

 The antecedent of a conditional is sometimes referred to as its "if"-clause or protasis.
 The consequent of a conditional is sometimes referred to as a "then"-clause or as an apodosis.

 Logic and semantics

 Counterfactuals were first discussed by Nelson Goodman as a problem for the material conditional used in classical logic.
 Because of these problems, early work such as that of W.V.
 Quine held that counterfactuals are not strictly logical, and do not make true or false claims about the world.
 However, in the 1960s and 1970s, work by Robert Stalnaker and David Lewis showed that these problems are surmountable given an appropriate intensional logical framework.
-Work since then in formal semantics, philosophical logic, philosophy of language, and cognitive science has built on this insight, taking it in a variety of different directions.
+Work since then in formal semantics, philosophical logic (especially conditional logic), philosophy of language, and cognitive science has built on this insight, taking it in a variety of different directions.